 We walked up to the beach in Playa San Juan and then explored a bit more around town as we wanted to get ice-cream from 100% Pan-Pasteleria, but it was closed as it was Monday, so from the square we walked back towards the path that would take us back to Alcala.

-Tips for those who plan to do this walk in Tenerife South:
+Tips for those who plan to do the walk from Playa San Juan to Los Gigantes in Tenerife South:

 - wear sun lotion with a high SPF

 - bring water with you for those sections of the road where there's no shops or bars around

 - try to avoid as much as possible the midday hours, especially on hot days